fbgallet/roam-extension-live-ai-assistant/README.md

 ### Apply built-in prompts to existing content

 Often, you will ask your assistant to process information already available in your graph, such as translating or summarizing a set of blocks.
-You could write instructions and copy the blocks to process to use them as a big prompt, but to make the most common tasks easier, Live AI Assistant offers a set of built-in prompts (around fifty) designed to be effective, rigorous, and tailored to Roam's specific constraints.
+You could write instructions and copy the blocks to process to use them as a big prompt, but to make the most common tasks easier, Live AI offers a set of built-in prompts (around fifty) designed to be effective, rigorous, and tailored to Roam's specific constraints.
 You simply need, either:

 - to select (by multi-block selection) the content to process,
 - open the Live AI context menu and choose a command to apply the corresponding built-in prompt